- Modulate is to change from one pitch or tone of a voice or instrument.

 When you raise the inflection of your voice at the end of a question, this is an example of when you modulate your voice.

-Origin: < L modulatus, pp. of modulari, to regulate, measure off, arrange < modulus, dim. of modus: see mode
+Origin: ; from Classical Latin modulatus, past participle of modulari, to regulate, measure off, arrange ; from modulus, diminutive of modus: see mode

 verb mod·u·lat·ed, mod·u·lat·ing, mod·u·lates verb, transitive

 - To adjust or adapt to a certain proportion; regulate or temper.

 - To change or vary the pitch, intensity, or tone of (one's voice or a musical instrument, for example).

 - Electronics a.
 To vary the frequency, amplitude, phase, or other characteristic of (electromagnetic waves).b.
 To vary (electron velocity) in an electron beam.